Have You Accidentally Disinherited a Loved One?

 Breakdown of Scenarios

-Within both instances, John’s step-children are left high and dry with no inheritance.
+Within both instances, John’s step-children end up high and dry with no inheritance.
 In the first scenario, it was unintentional because there was no plan in place and the laws of California dictated what happened.
 In the second scenario, the estate plan was not adequate to protect John’s children from a previous relationship.

 Josh and Jackie could have eliminated the problem through thoughtful estate planning.
 John had several options which he could have taken advantage of to make sure that his wife has sufficient assets to live on after his death.
 Also that his children ultimately receive their inheritance after his wife’s death.